Skip to content

 • state is an enum string field with possible values "UNSPENT", "PENDING", "SPENT"

-• witness is the serialized witness data that was used to spend the Proof if the token required it such as in the case of P2PK (see NUT-11).
+• witness is the serialized witness data that was used to spend the Proof if the token has a NUT-10 spending condition that requires a witness such as in the case of P2PK (NUT-11) or HTLCs (NUT-14).

 With curl: